dmurph/agents/design_doc_template.md

 consensus among stakeholders, and to serve as a historical record for future developers.
 It should clearly articulate the problem, the proposed solution, and the reasoning behind the chosen path, including why alternatives were discarded.
-It should not be a living document (systems change), but instead documenting a single point of time.
+It should not be a living document (as systems change), but instead documenting a single point of time.

-## Key Files and Context
+## Relevant Key Files and Context

 These files and searches were identified as critical during investigation and design, and will be referenced during implementation.